 Finished your workout now what: Sauna or Jacuzzi?

-If you’re like many people, you love the feel and the smell of sitting inside a sauna!
-For others, a Jacuzzi is the very epitome of luxury and relaxation.
-The two are as different as apples and oranges, but they both have similar benefits and risks.
-Overall health can be positively and negatively impacted by external factors like extreme heat.
+You may think the two are as different as apples and oranges, but they both have similar benefits and risks.
+Men’s and women’s health can be positively and negatively impacted by external factors like extreme heat.
 When it comes to saunas and Jacuzzis, “Moderation in all things.”
 So, if after your workout you are undecided on what to go for, here are our tips to help you make an informed decision:

 Saunas and Jacuzzis: How They Work

 Most people prefer a wet, or steam sauna.
 The inside of the sauna may feature wood walls and benches made from white aspen, cedar, hemlock, or spruce.
 Saunas feature a heat source at an extremely high temperature.
 Water is splashed over the rocks (or heat source) and evaporates quickly, causing a hot steam to permeate the room.
 In a dry sauna, the heat source is not splashed with water; it’s a steamless atmosphere.

 The mechanics of a Jacuzzi are a bit more complex.
 The water level in the tub must be higher than the jets and the intake valve.
 A pump rapidly draws water into the valves while the pump’s motor creates varying degrees of force to expel the water from the jets.
 Sometimes the pressure can be controlled by a movable ring around the jet.

 How Your Body Works in Sauna/Jacuzzi